ably/ably-ui/README.md

 - module directory (TitleCase)
   - module asset files: `scripts.js` for JavaScript and `styles.css` for CSS
   - component directory (TitleCase)
-    - `component.js` - this is the entry file for a component and is the only required file
+    - `component.js` - supporting/legacy JS script
-    - `components.css` - additional CSS
+    - `component.css` - additional CSS
-    - for react, `components.tsx`
+    - `[ComponentName].stories.tsx` - if React, a Storybook presentation file
+  - if React, `[ComponentName].tsx` at a sibling level to the component directory

 For example: